-"Financial receivables" incresed from € 10,017 thousand at 31 December 2014 to € 28,549 thousand at 30 June 2015.
-This item includes € 10,547 thousand which relates to the fair value measurement of the Cross Currency Swap contracts designated as hedge accounting, taken out by the Sogefi Group for the purpose of hedging the interest rate and currency risk on the private bond placement of USD 115 million, € 11,583 thousand of receivables due to the Kos Group by factoring companies for non-recourse assignments, and € 3,006 thousand relating to the amount owed to the Espresso Group for the sale of All Music.
+"Financial receivables" increased from $\notin$ 10,017 thousand at 31 December 2014 to $\notin$ 28,549 thousand at 30 June 2015.
+This item includes $\notin$ 10,547 thousand which relates to the fair value measurement of the Cross Currency Swap contracts designated as hedge accounting, taken out by the Sogefi Group for the purpose of hedging the interest rate and currency risk on the private bond placement of USD 115 million, $\notin$ 11,583 thousand of receivables due to the Kos Group by factoring companies for nonrecourse assignments, and $\notin$ 3,006 thousand relating to the amount owed by the Espresso Group for the sale of All Music.